nico-mauber/SolbegChallenge/README.md

 PREVIEW
 ![image](https://github.com/user-attachments/assets/c91abe7e-1613-4b23-b1e2-97b56d599a14)

+THERE IS A .BACPAC WITH EMPLOYEE TABLE AND SOME EMPLOYEES INSIDE.

 The project is a SPA with react and .NET.
 This interacts with a DBMS that provides data.

 The application can add, delete, and modify data from the employee table.